Cajun Country / New Orleans

 2: This morning we drive through the piney woods of eastern Texas.
 In the afternoon we follow the Red River Valley through central Louisiana.
 We have a tour of Natchitoches with a knowledgeable guide, then travel on to Lafayette for the next two nights.

 3: Our day begins with a swamp cruise.
-As we cruise under 500 year old cypress tress we hear about how they were harvested without boats many years ago and about the Spanish Moss that covers them and its many uses.
+As we cruise under 500-year-old cypress trees we hear about how they were harvested when boats were not available many years ago and about the Spanish Moss that covers them and its many uses.
 Along the way we have a chance to see many species of birds, alligators and other wildlife.
 Next we tour Lafayette with our local guide.
 Some of the points of interest today are The Cathedral of St. John the Evangelist and its 450-year-old live oak tree, and the architecture of old Lafayette.
-Next we visit Martin Accordions where we see firsthand the process of making these musical instruments.
+We visit Martin Accordions where we see firsthand the process of making these musical instruments.
 We have the pleasure of enjoying Cajun music and storytelling with the Martin family.
 Dinner this evening is at a local restaurant where we also enjoy live Cajun music.

 5: We start our day with a walking tour of the French Quarter where we see Jackson Square, Pirates Alley and St. Louis Cathedral.
 Next we board our motorcoach with our local guide for a driving tour of New Orleans.
 Since lunch will be later today, we stop for an iconic New Orleans treat, beignets and coffee.
 Our lunch is on the Steamboat Natchez as we enjoy a Harbour Jazz cruise.

 6: Traveling north from New Orleans we enter plantation country.
-Our first visit is at Laura Plantation.
-Typical of Creole Plantations the house is painted in bright colors rather than the usual white of Acadian Plantation houses.
-A guide tells us about this sugar plantation and shows us through the house and some of the other buildings that were part of this 12,000 acre operation.
-Next we stop at Oak Alley Plantation appropriately named for the large oak trees that line the path leading to the large antebellum home.
+Our first stop is at Laura Plantation.
+The centerpiece of this plantation is its brightly colored house which stands in contrast to the stately white plantation houses in the area.
+Next we visit Oak Alley Plantation appropriately named for the large oak trees that line the path leading to the large antebellum home.
 We have time to explore the grounds, tour the home and have lunch during our visit.
 This afternoon we continue north to Jennings, LA.
 Night in Jennings.

 8: We have experienced Cajun Country and the Deep South and are on our way home.
 A pleasant drive through Oklahoma brings us to our departure places.